Vinidah/Vinidah.github.io/_pages/about.md

 ...for more informations see [humans.txt](/humans.txt).

-If you enjoy the content found here, feel free to send me any feedback, comments, or suggestions about the site and business using denishazamukeATgmailDOTcom.
+If you enjoy the content found here, feel free to send me any feedback, comments, or suggestions about the site and business using wayugav@gmail.com.

 ### Licensing